mrunkel/devtools/readme.md

 **Note:**  You will need to configure your application to use mailhog, it doesn't intercept traffic on it's own.

+For symfony projects, add the following to .env.local `MAILER_DSN=smtp://mailhog.internal:1025`

 ## Redis

 The Redis container provides a redis instance on redis.internal on port 6379.
 It is also available on the host on port 6380.